pikawika/simple-latest-posts-plugin/README.md

 > - Every post should have a title, description and a featured image.
 > - I used the default "sample-page" to insert my shortcode and test the plugin.
 > - I made the page layout One Column (setting under Theme Options).
+> - Since we use ajax calls to load more posts, jquery should be initialized on your theme.

 Hence to the simplicity of this plugin it should work on older and newer versions of WordPress (online and/or offline) and any theme or page without a problem!